-The study of political science develops not only reasoning and analytical skills, but also communication skills, both oral and written.
+The study of political science develops reasoning and analytical skills, and also communication skills, both oral and written.
 Furthermore, North Carolina Central University political science majors acquire skills in data analysis and computer usage.
 Thus, the study of political science prepares a student to pursue many different careers.
 The following highlights some of the frequently chosen careers for which political science has been most useful.
 In addition, you should check the web page of the American Political Science Association: www.apsanet.org

 North Carolina Central University